-The battle to save sugary cereal
+Chocolate, cinnamon, and unicorns: Inside the last-ditch effort to save sugary cereals

 But instead of running away from sugar, Kellogg is leaning into its classic brands.
 In 2016, it launched cinnamon Frosted Flakes and a chocolate version hit the market in November.
 The company also debuted a limited-edition cereal with unicorns earlier this year.

+"The companies are likely diversifying their marketing strategies to try to capture new occasions," AllianceBernstein analyst Alexia Howard said.
+"Everybody is trying to reposition themselves into the snacking space."

+By putting a new spin on fading childhood breakfast staples, Kellogg is playing on customers' nostalgia.
+It hopes people who haven't thought about Toucan Sam in years may come back to try the brand again.

-Kellogg (K) isn't the only company trying to put a new spin on fading childhood breakfast staples.
+Kellogg isn't the only company trying this strategy.

-General Mills (GIS)rolled out Chocolate Peanut Butter Cheerios in 2017 and unicorn-shaped marshmallow Lucky Charms earlier this year.
+General Mills rolled out Chocolate Peanut Butter Cheerios in 2017 and unicorn-shaped marshmallow Lucky Charms earlier this year.
 It also brought back artificial coloring and flavors in Trix last year after an outcry from customers.
-Post (POST) added cinnamon to its classic Fruity Pebbles brand.
+Post added cinnamon to its classic Fruity Pebbles brand.

 Sugary slump